What Does It Feel Like To Have A Healthy Workplace?

-Beverly’s Hot Tip For Building Resilience and Celebrating Healthy Workplace Month:
+Beverly’s Hot Tip For Building Resiliency and Celebrating Healthy Workplace Month:

 - Start a conversation.
 What are the sources of stress within your teams- personally and professionally?
 If you are not sure – ASK!
 What impact is it having?
 What are the symptoms that you see in your employees and in the company?